processone/docs.ejabberd.im/content/admin/configuration/modules.md

 they point to the public Converse client.

-When this module is enabled in `modules`, it adds automatically a requesthandler and link in WebAdmin. .
+When this module is enabled in `modules`, it adds automatically a request handler and link in WebAdmin. .

 This module is available since ejabberd [21.12](../../archive/21.12/index.md).